 Most of us here are update junkies.
-When a new version of Android (or anything, for that matter) is announced, we start bouncing off the walls and worrying about when we get a chance to have it and enjoy the changes.
-When it's a new version of our operating system, things get even more frantic.
-We look for leaks, we try custom ROMs based on the new stuff, and we're ready to sideload the minute the right files appear.
-It's half the fun of owning an Android, and we just love the fluid state of software and the constant changes.
+When a new version of Android (or anything, for that matter) is announced, we start talking about when we'll get a chance to try it and take a look at the changes the changes.
+We look at all the leaks or legit news about an update, and we're ready to install it as soon as we can.
+It's half the fun of owning an Android.

 But not everyone feels this way.

 There are a few cases where upgrading to a new version isn't something you ever want to do.
 Enterprise software is notorious for being slow to adapt and new versions of any software may not be supported.
 You might also have some equipment like a handheld scanner that won't work if you take an update.
 Things like this aren't an issue for most people, though.

 More often than not, when someone wants to go back to an older version of Android it's because they aren't happy with the updated version.
 We all can deal with some bugs better than others, and if an update brings one of the bugs you can't deal with you might look for the option of going back.
 That's not as simple as it sounds in most cases.